Rating:

 Cambridge Investment Research promotes its broker dealer business as a franchise option for smaller groups of registered representatives to establish their own firms locally that have a national backing.
 Because of this unique structure and relationship between registered advisors and the broker dealer, brokerage account options through Cambridge Investment Research are a viable option for investors wishing to have an advisor help guide them through what can be a complicated path of investing.

 Given this, investors must rely on the on-line account access site, NetInvestor, to maintain trading and money management when his or her advisor is unavailable.
 The site requires a number of security questions to establish a secure connection, and as long as the investor does not misplace this information, the medium to view and update an account is great.
-However, should a password be lost or a username be forgotten, the investor must contact the Cambridge advisor assigned to his or her account to request a reset, taking up to 48 hours to complete.
+However, should a password be lost or a username be forgotten, the investor may need to contact the Cambridge advisor assigned to his or her account or Cambridge support to request help with access.

 Cambridge Investment Research Review Summary